IsadoraV13/habit-tracker/README.md

     - if the theme already exists, they will be able to select it from a drop down (UI)
     - means that when user clicks drop down, there will be a call to BE to retrieve all themes for that user
     - what is a theme? an overarching goal
+- in the background, for every new habit, an L0 reward is added.
+    - an L1 is earned every time a habit is completed for the first time
+- a difficulty point is a multiplier on the reward:
+    - if an easy habit is completed, the multiplier is 1
+    - if a hard habit is completed, the multiplier is 3
 - that a number of habits relate to, e.g. health or career

 Questions